carlocordes/BNN_Wildfire_Workspace/notes/papers/2022_BDL_Nino.md

 Predictions are made about the natural valiability in sea surface temperature in the North Atlantic sea both spatially and temporally.
 A catalogue of 800 years of data has been simulated to aid training and testing data.
 The data is preprocessed to reduce the mean (as variation is to be predicted) and the seasonal variation.

 **Background of BDL / BNN Setup** <br>
-The bayesian approach is a probabalistic one, as it assumes all weights as random variables, which have a [[probability density function]] with $\bar x = 0$.
-Given a training dataset $D$, a [[posterior distribution]] of the network parameters $\vec w $ can be formulated [[bayes rule]]:
+The bayesian approach is a probabalistic one, as it assumes all weights as random variables, which have a [[probability-density-function]] with $\bar x = 0$.
+Given a training dataset $D$, a [[posterior-distribution]] of the network parameters $\vec w $ can be formulated [[bayes-rule]]:
 $$P(\vec w \mid D) = \dfrac{P(D \mid \vec w)\,P(\vec w)}{P(D)}$$

-The formulation of a probabalistic neural network is thus formulated by further considering a term of random noise $ \vec n $ which describes the irreducible [[aleatoric uncertainty]] in the data:
+The formulation of a probabalistic neural network is thus formulated by further considering a term of random noise $ \vec n $ which describes the irreducible [[aleatoric-uncertainty]] in the data:
 $$ \vec y = f(\vec x, \vec w) + \vec n $$

 **Architectural design** <br>